Exemplary Professional Practice

 Trauma Nurse Fellowship Program

 Trauma is the leading cause of death in individuals under the age of 45.
 With the increasing need for specialized care, University Health Trauma Services has created a comprehensive educational program focused on trauma nursing care.
-A group of trauma leaders at University Health envisioned the innovative program, which provides nurses with the tools to cross interdisciplinary boundaries, similar to the experience of trauma patients.
+A group of trauma leaders at University Health envisioned the innovative program, which equips nurses with the resources to navigate interdisciplinary boundaries, as trauma patients often have complex injuries that require multispecialty care.
 Doing so not only increases the knowledge and skills of the trauma nurse, but also provides a holistic approach to patient care.
 The Trauma Nurse Fellowship Program was implemented in August 2014.

-During these clinical rotations, each fellow is paired with preceptors.
+During these clinical rotations, each fellow is paired with a preceptor.
 These preceptors are specialists in their field.
 The experience in these essential clinical areas strengthens the nurses’ clinical performance and provides multiplicity in the settings in which the trauma nursing fellow will practice.

 Understanding the collaboration of the various disciplines involved in the care of the trauma patient allows for a broader understanding of nursing interventions and how the role of the nurse affects patient outcomes from a systems view.
 Exposure to organizations such as the Southwest Texas Regional Advisory Council and Texas Trauma Coordinators Forum provides a view of the trauma system at a regional and state level.

-Every six months, the program accepts up to four applicants.
+Every year, the program accepts up to three applicants.
 Fellows receive paid training and an educational stipend.
 The fellows also make a commitment to use the knowledge gained in a trauma-related service area.
-Candidates come from emergency departments and intensive care units because critical care experience is a requirement.
+Candidates often come from emergency departments and intensive care units because critical care experience is a requirement.

 The Trauma Nurse Fellowship Program began accepting applications from outside University Health in 2016, which made the fellowship an avenue for nursing recruitment.
-Fifteen nurses have graduated since the launch of the fellowship program.
-All 15 remain connected to University Health.
+Twenty-nine nurses have graduated since the launch of the fellowship program.
 Alumni stay active with the fellowship program as mentors for future fellows.

 For information about the University Health Trauma Nurse Fellowship Program, please contact TraumaNurseFellowship@uhtx.com.